atomone-hub/atomone/README.md

 Note that this will disable reproducible builds, as it introduces OS dependencies.

+## Genesis file

+The proposed genesis files for atomone can be found in the [genesis repo](https://github.com/atomone-hub/genesis).

+## Public RPC and fullnode endpoints

+The public RPC and fullnode endpoints directory can be found in the [registry repo](https://github.com/atomone-hub/registry).

 ## Acknowledgements

 Portions of this codebase are copied or adapted from [cosmos/gaia@v15](https://github.com/cosmos/gaia/tree/v15.0.0), and [cosmos/cosmos-sdk@v47.10](https://github.com/cosmos/cosmos-sdk/tree/v0.47.10).